 9) An enrolled student must acquire approval by the department chair or program coordinator for any course taken at another institution and intended to fulfill the requirements of a degree from Southeastern.
 For the appropriate forms, students may contact the Office of the Registrar.
 If no prior permission has been given for the taking of a course at another institution, the course in question may not be allowed to be transferred in for credit.

-10) At least the final 30 hours of a baccalaureate degree program, or the final 15 hours of an associate degree program, must be completed in residence in order to receive a degree from the College.
+10) At least the final 25% of the credit hours of a baccalaureate degree program, or the final 25% of the hours of an associate degree program, must be completed in residence in order to receive a degree from the College.
 In special situations, a limited number of these credit hours can be earned through transfer as determined by the department chair or program coordinator expressed in writing to the Registrar.

 11) Transfer students in any classification may apply for admission, but it is rare for a student to transfer and compete degree requirements in one year.